gmesser/strbld/README.md

 to build up the destination string and returns a pointer to the end of the destination string.

-Parameter: dest - The destination pointer
+Parameter: dest - The destination pointer<br>
-Parameter: src  - The array of source pointers - last element must be NULL
+Parameter: src  - The array of source pointers - last element must be NULL<br>
-Returns:   Pointer to the end of the destination string
+Returns:   Pointer to the end of the destination string<br>

 * strnbld - efficient string builder, like strncat but more efficient over multiple invocations